 Wikipedia defines an innovation ecosystem as “a dynamic, interactive network that includes organizations, individuals, and other actors involved in innovation processes.”

-In simpler terms: it’s the people, places, tools, and culture that help new ideas grow into real-world impact.
+It’s the people, places, tools, and culture that help new ideas grow into real-world impact.

 What are the Components of an Innovation Ecosystem (With Real-World Context)

-It fosters a culture of continuous improvement, where ideas from startups, students, and employees collide and evolve into tangible value — faster than internal R&D alone can manage.
+It fosters a culture of continuous improvement, where ideas from startups, students, and employees collide and evolve into tangible value, faster than internal R&D alone can manage.

 1. People